-Information for patients
+Information for patients from the Ophthalmology Department

 What happens after surgery?

 You will be given some written instructions and a copy of your GP letter, plus some eye drops to take home.
 Your eye will be covered with a plastic shield.
 Please wear this shield until the next morning, then at night for the first seven nights.
 Please start your eye drops from the morning after your surgery.